EMERGENCY PREPAREDNESS

 Whether you are able to spend two hours or 20 hours becoming better prepared for the next emergency, we encourage you to review the descriptions of our emergency preparedness trainings and participate in the program that best suits your needs.

-To schedule a 60 to 90 minute Personal Emergency Preparedness (PEP) class for your group or sign up for CERT classes, please contact Emergency Preparedness at (925) 833-3473 ext.
+To schedule any of the workshops or trainings below for your group or organization, please contact Emergency Preparedness at (925) 833-3473 ext.
 1721 or (510) 632-3473 ext.
-1721 or via email at cert@acgov.org.
+1721, or by email at cert@acgov.org.

 Personal Emergency Preparedness (PEP) Workshop